qiushi-zhou/qiushi-zhou.github.io/recruitment.md

 - <a href="https://www.dgp.toronto.edu/OTP/papers/bill.buxton/3state.html">A Three-State Model of Graphical Input</a>
 - <a href="https://dl.acm.org/doi/pdf/10.1145/174630.174631">Integrality and Separability of Input Devices</a>
 - <a href="https://qiushi-zhou.github.io/PDF/UIST-2025-SightWarp.pdf">Direct Manipulation for Distant Objects Through Gaze-based Summoning</a>
-- <a href="https://ieeexplore.ieee.org/abstract/document/10919211">On the Benefits of Sensorimotor Regularities as Design Constraints for Superpower Interactions in Mixed Reality</a>
+- <a href="https://ieeexplore.ieee.org/abstract/document/10919211">Sensorimotor Regularities as Design Constraints for Superpower Interactions in MR</a>

 ## Novel Interaction Combining XR and IoT Devices
 ![alt text](assets/images/recruitment/out.png)

+I believe that the future of XR lies in its capability of augmenting and modifying the experience with the physical reality through AR/MR, instead of hiding it with immersive VR.
+However, because the development of XR has been mostly driven by VR, little effort was made to re-design the physical reality to make it work with XR.
+At the same time, previous work in HCI, including ubiquitous/pervasive computing, has provided great insights that set the stage for such a

 digital fabrication for tangible interface (Melbourne School of Health Sciences),  I have also been conducting research on XR-mediated human-robot interaction with Wafa Johal and colleagues from the HCI group at University of Melbourne, with an OzCHI publication [11] and a paper submitted to IEEE RAL [12].

 ### Reading Material

-- <a href="https://book.douban.com/subject/26077095/">论家用电器</a> / <a href="https://www.routledge.com/Domestic-Spaces-in-Post-Mao-China-On-Electronic-Household-Appliances/Minan/p/book/9780367886523">On Electronic Household Appliances</a>
+- <a href="https://book.douban.com/subject/26077095/">论家用电器</a> / <a href="https://www.routledge.com/
+Domestic-Spaces-in-Post-Mao-China-On-Electronic-Household-Appliances/Minan/p/book/9780367886523">On Electronic Household Appliances</a>
+- <a href="https://www.sciencedirect.com/science/article/pii/000437029400017U">The intelligent use of space</a>
 - <a href="https://dynamicland.org/">Dynamicland</a>
 - <a href="https://www.lri.fr/~mbl/Stanford/CS477/papers/Weiser-SciAm.pdf">The Computer for the 21st Century</a>
 - <a href="https://dl.acm.org/doi/pdf/10.1145/1897239.1897250">Proxemic Interactions: The New Ubicomp?</a>